marcin-kupilas/GW_IMPLEMENTATION/README.md

 # MMK notes

-To use my mods, add all modules in this branch, and remove mmk_final from module names, E.g. gw_drag_mmk_final.F90 should be renamed to gw_drag.F90 before compiling.
+To use my mods, add all modules in this branch, and remove final_mmk from module names, E.g. gw_drag_final_mmk.F90 should be renamed to gw_drag.F90 before compiling.

+Unless stated, Vittoria's mods \*final_MVG\* should be used also, and renamed to remove the _final_MVG